lelou6666/nimbus-docs/cloudinitd/deps.rst

 =================

 To illustrate how to setup up dependency information we will look back at the
 :wordpress: example.
-In this example two VMs are create.
+In this example two VMs are created.
 The first runs a MySQL data base, and the second runs an web server and connects to that web server.
 In order for the web server to connect to the MySQL server it needs the following information: